-Keywords in this section except nfunctions must have a serial number, 'N', of the function $(N \ge 1)$.
+Keywords in this section, except nfunctions, pressure_position, and pressure_rmsd, must have a serial number, 'N', of the function $(N \ge 1)$.
 This serial number is referred when selecting restraints in REUS runs.
 See example inputs in the end of this section.
+Keywords of pressure_position and pressure_rmsd are used when the external virial due to position and rmsd restraints are included in instantaneous pressure evaluations.